 For example: 2,000 sq. ft. x 8 ft. = 16,000 / 2 = 8,000 CFM

-However, it’s important not to forget that CFM/CMH determines only cooling capacity, but there are many other parameters you should take into consideration when choosing an EAC, including your local humidity level and extra features.
-EACs are packed with a variety of features : carbon dust filter that can trap allergens and smells, remote controls, energy efficiency, drainage options and more.
+It’s important to remember that there are many other parameters besides CFM/CMH to take into consideration when choosing an EAC, including your local humidity level and extra features offered.
+EACs are packed with a variety of features: carbon dust filters that can trap allergens and odors, remote controls, special energy efficiency, drainage options, and more.

 In the next section, we recommend four EACs, each offering a different cooling capacity and set of features.
 We recommend you determine how many CFM/CMH you need and then pick an EAC that meet your requirements and offers the most compelling features at the most attractive price.